ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_operation.md

 **NOTE**:
 - This instructions has been tested on `Ubuntu 16.04` and `ROS Kinetic Kame`.
 - This instructions are supposed to be running on PC ROS packages installed in.
 Please run the instructions below on your PC ROS packages installed in.
-- Make sure to run the [OpenMANIPULATOR controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) instructions before running the instruction below.
+- Make sure to run the [OpenMANIPULATOR-X controller](/docs/en/platform/openmanipulator_x/ros_controller_package/#launch-controller) instructions before running the instruction below.
 {% endcapture %}
 <div class="notice--info">{{ notice_01 | markdownify }}</div>

-  You can use the GUI program to manipulate OpenMANIPULATOR.
-Launch `open_manipulator_control_gui` node.
-This program shows the status of and allows users to control OpenMANIPULATOR.
+  You can use the GUI program to manipulate OpenMANIPULATOR-X. Launch `open_manipulator_control_gui` node.
+This program shows the status of and allows users to control OpenMANIPULATOR-X.

   ``` bash
   $ roslaunch open_manipulator_control_gui open_manipulator_control_gui.launch
   ```
-  To controll OpenMANIPULATOR, first click the `Timer Start` button.
+  To controll OpenMANIPULATOR-X, first click the `Timer Start` button.
   ![](/assets/images/platform/openmanipulator_x/OpenManipulator_GUI.png)

   To check the status of the OpenMANIPULATOR-X (joint states, kinematics pose).